wintercms/docs/markup/filters/trans.md

 ---
 # trans

-The `| trans` and `| trans_choice` filters translate the value passed in using the applications localization configuration.
+The `| trans` and `| transchoice` filters translate the value passed in using the applications localization configuration.
 The localization strings can be loaded by passing the default translation of your string.

 ```twig
 {{ 'I love Winter CMS.' | trans }};